North Street (Boston): Police raids

 The Ann Street area was occasionally subject to police raids, generally superficial affairs that left the brothels alone.
 In 1851 Ann Street had reached the height of its notoriety.
 Police who patrolled the area (now known as the "Black Sea") estimated that it was home to 227 brothels, 26 gambling dens, and 1,500 establishments that sold liquor.

 The Boston government responded by organizing a raid.
 The first, on 8 March 1851, nabbed 86 gamblers.
 A second on 14 March took many more.
 Officer Edward H. Savage described the final phase of this Great Descent: "On the eve of the 23rd of April, this year, we made the great Police descent in Ann Street, capturing some one hundred and sixty bipeds, who were punished for piping, fiddling, dancing, drinking, and attending crimes."
 This raid involved some 50 officers (the whole day force's contingent) and 50 night officers.
 In all, 60 men, including 35 brothel keepers, and 95 women, mostly prostitutes, were arrested.

 Name change: North Street

 At the behest of residents eager to improve the area's image, Boston rechristened Ann Street "North Street" in 1852.
 The change made little difference.
 In 1866, some Protestant missionaries described the area as "squealing of fiddles" and the "disorderly shuffle of many feet", populated by criminals of every kind.

 In 1896, Benjamin Orange Flower described a similar scene in his book Civilization's Inferno.
 Over time, the area did improve, but this was more likely the result of economic and community changes.

 Present day

-Today's North Street is part of a rejuvenated North End and all of Boston's red-light district is limited to a few bookstores and two strip clubs on Kneeland Street, part of the now defunct "Combat Zone".
+Today's North Street is part of a rejuvenated North End and all of Boston's red-light district is limited to a few bookstores and two strip clubs on Lagrange Street, part of the now defunct "Combat Zone".